), a real estate investment trust (REIT), reported second quarter

 government payout rates, forces beyond its direct control could

 negatively affect revenue and operator coverage ratios.

 HCP currently retains a Zacks #2 Rank, which translates into a

 short-term Buy rating.
 We are also maintaining our long-term

 Neutral recommendation on the stock.
 One of its competitors,

-Note: FFO, a widely used metric to gauge the performance of
+Note: Funds from operations, a widely used metric to gauge

-REITs, is obtained after adding depreciation and amortization and
+the performance of REITs, is obtained after adding depreciation

 HCP INC (HCP): Free Stock Analysis Report